-To start we both chose a lovely Chorizo, Black Pudding and Apple Salad which although small was the perfect size for how we were feeling at the time and i followed up with a hearty Cod Fillet and incredibly smooth Mashed Potato with a butter sauce which was delicious.
+To start we both chose a lovely Chorizo, Black Pudding and Apple Salad which although small was the perfect size for how we were feeling at the time and I followed up with a hearty Cod Fillet and incredibly smooth Mashed Potato with a butter sauce which was delicious.
 The fish was very well cooked and although light there was enough of everything to leave you full up and satisfied for the rest of the afternoon.

 Now for the main attraction – Malmaison’s special five course New Year’s Eve menu and what a meal this was.
 We booked in for the earlier sitting of 7:30pm so we could take our time to enjoy the food and have a few more drinks before the bells at midnight and it was the best decision we made.
-The Smoak Bar & Grill is a lovely place to eat and although there are lots of tables, you don’t feel too close to other people and the service was top notch.
+The brasserie is a lovely place to eat and although there are lots of tables, you don’t feel too close to other people and the service was top notch.

 We ordered a bottle of South African Chenin Blanc to compliment our food and it was delicious.
 The Smoak Wine List is very impressive and although our bottle was towards the lower end at the £25 mark it was a really good wine and one we both thoroughly enjoyed.

 For starter I ordered the Fritto Misto ‘Di Mare’ which boasted Fried Lobster, King Prawn, Scallop and Squid with a Tarragon Aioli and Sweet Chilli Dipping Sauce and it was delicious.
 I’m a big fish fan so this was my idea of heaven – the batter was just right and sauces complimented all the seafood perfectly.
-It was delicious and i was very happy!
+It was delicious and I was very happy!

 After a well needed (and requested) break we were served our dessert which was a Coconut Panna Cotta and Champagne soaked Exotic Fruits on a Sable Biscuit and it was stunning.
 I was a little worried it may be a bit too sweet but the sourness of the fruit made for a perfect combination.
 The boy went for the Valhrona Chocolate Pave, Irish Coffee Ice Cream and Toasted Hazelnut Crumble which looked incredible but was too heavy for me after the previous three courses!

 The menu isn’t massive but there’s something for everyone and the prices are very, very reasonable at around £8.50 per glass.
 We tried a few different varieties with my favourite being sour, and fruity and the boy’s faves including some kind of whiskey or bitters but for the bells we both went for bubbles and enjoyed a pair of stunning champagne cocktails – mine even came with edible flowers!

-I’m a huge cocktail and champagne lover so i was really impressed by the Mal Bar Staff’s skills and the cocktails we tried – I totally blame them for the fact we slept in until 11am the next day and missing breakfast….ooops!
+I’m a huge cocktail and champagne lover so I was really impressed by the Mal Bar Staff’s skills and the cocktails we tried – I totally blame them for the fact we slept in until 11am the next day and missing breakfast….ooops!